 Girl with her favourite teddy (photo: F. Espinoza)

-When young people from the children’s village are ready to leave their family in order to complete their secondary education or vocational training, our SOS Youth Programme makes shared accommodation available for them.
+When young people are ready to leave their family in order to complete their secondary education or vocational training, our SOS Youth Programme makes shared accommodation available for them.
 Young people from the children’s villages Santiago-Madreselvas and Santiago-Los Aromos come and live here together.
 With the support of qualified counsellors, they learn to take responsibility, plan their future and prepare for independent adult life.